Water management

 River Chess

-The River Chess is a chalk stream within the Chilterns Area of Outstanding Natural Beauty, The river is fed by the chalk aquifer (water stored in the chalk rock which rises in springs).
+The River Chess is a chalk stream within the Chilterns National Landscape, The river is fed by the chalk aquifer (water stored in the chalk rock which rises in springs).
 The Chilterns chalk aquifer also supplies local people with drinking water and provides 20% of London’s drinking water supply.
 The quality of the water is influenced by a number of factors – with urban and road run-off, agricultural run-off and discharges of untreated sewage all having an impact.
 With a growing population and an increasing risk of drought due to climate change, water resources in the Chess catchment are increasingly under stress.

 Using an enquiry learning format for studying The River Chess: